31 Newton’s method

 1.25

-In the previous examples, we saw fast convergence, guaranteed converge in \(4\) steps, and an example where \(8\) steps were needed to get the requested level of approximation.
+In the previous examples, we saw fast convergence, guaranteed converge in \(4\) steps, and an example where \(9\) steps were needed to get convergence.
 Newton’s method usually converges quickly, but may converge slowly, and may not converge at all.
 Automating the task to avoid repeatedly running the update step is a task best done by the computer.

 The while loop is a good way to repeat commands until some condition is met.
 With this, we present a simple function implementing Newton’s method, we iterate until the update step gets really small (the atol) or the convergence takes more than \(50\) steps.
 (There are other, better choices that could be used to determine when the algorithm should stop, these are just easy to understand.)